Irutehe/prioritizeJiraTasks/README.md

 # prioritizeJiraTasks

-This app will help you prioritize testing tasks, giving you a best story points per sprint ratiu, should be usable to teams that work in sprints and use shared QA resources.
+This app will help you prioritize testing tasks, giving you a best story points per sprint ratio, should be usable to teams that work in sprints and use shared QA resources.

 ##Premises:
 - Each QA will only work on one task;